SeLite/SeLite.github.io/DocumentationStandard.md

 ## Textual object diagrams
 [Object Diagrams](https://code.google.com/p/selite/w/list?q=label:ObjectDiagram) draw ownership/reference relationships between objects, fields and functions.
 They usually don't necessarily describe class inheritance (which is clear from the source<!--TODO: and from Javadoc -->).

 Text diagrams don't need to be esthetic, but clear and easy to edit - so you can quickly update them whenever you change the relevant code.
-They are in plain text, with <strong><, >, ^, v</strong> for connections.
+They are in plain text, with **`<, >, ^, v`** for connections.
 The diagrams look like this:

 ~~~
 Example                                     Description